rlupton20-msft/azure-rest-api-specs/specification/accesspoint/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the accesspoint.
+These are the global settings for the azureaccess.

 ``` yaml
 openapi-type: arm